International Music Day: History

 The specific date of celebration may vary from one country to another, but the underlying purpose remains consistent.
-While some European countries mark it on November 22, in France it's celebrated on June 21st, and in Uruguay, it falls on October 10.
+While some European countries and others mark it on November 22 (Saint Cecilia's Day), in France it's celebrated on June 21st, and in Uruguay, it falls on October 1st.

 This concept was initiated by Lord Yehudi Menuhin to promote music across all segments of society and uphold UNESCO's ideals of peace and friendship among nations.
 Its objectives include fostering the exchange of experiences and mutual appreciation of aesthetic values, as well as advancing the activities of the International Music Council, its international member organizations, national committees, and its overall program policy.

 Since 1975, millions of people around the world have celebrated International Music Day each year.